 The proper selection and use of compressed air filters will prevent many short and long term problems with your compressed air equipment and systems and could save you substantially in down-time and component replacement costs over the life of your compressed air system.

-A standard compressed air filter will contain the following components.
-The numbers on the picture of the compressed air filter picture correspond to the description in the text.
+A standard compressed air filter (cheap ones and good quality ones) will typically contain the following components shown in the image below.
+The numbers on the picture of the compressed air filter picture correspond to the description farther along in the text.

 Air flows through the inlet.
 The cap is plumbed internally to force the air to flow downwards and spiral into the filter bowl.
 This creates a cyclonic action in the compressed air stream to throw free water and debris that may be in the air stream against the walls of the bowl, where it will flow down into the bottom.